How much deposit do you need?

 Lower interest rates

 As the size of a deposit increases the mortgage lenders see you as lower risk.
 Therefore, they can offer you a lower interest rate.
-So not only do you owe less with a bigger deposit, you are paying a lower interest rate on the amount you owe.
+So not only do you owe less with a bigger deposit, but you are paying a lower interest rate on the amount you owe.

 Higher borrowing amount